microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 public class HostProgram {
   static void Main(string[] args) {
     IActorRuntime runtime = ActorRuntimeFactory.Create();
-    runtime.CreateMachine(typeof(Server));
+    runtime.CreateStateMachine(typeof(Server));
     Console.ReadLine();
   }
 }
 ```

 The developer must first import the Coyote runtime library (`Microsoft.Coyote.dll`), then create a
-`runtime` instance (of type `IActorRuntime`), and finally invoke the `CreateMachine` method of
+`runtime` instance (of type `IActorRuntime`), and finally invoke the `CreateStateMachine` method of
 `runtime` to instantiate the first Coyote machine (`Server` in the above example).

-The `CreateMachine` method accepts as a parameter the type of the machine to be instantiated, and
+The `CreateStateMachine` method accepts as a parameter the type of the machine to be instantiated, and
 returns an object of the `ActorId` type, which contains a handle to the created Coyote machine.
-Because `CreateMachine` is an asynchronous method, we call the `Console.ReadLine` method, which pauses
+Because `CreateStateMachine` is an asynchronous method, we call the `Console.ReadLine` method, which pauses
 the main thread until a console input has been given, so that the host C# program does not exit
 prematurely.

 The `IActorRuntime` interface also provides the `SendEvent` method for sending events to a Coyote
 machine from outside a machine.
 This method accepts as parameters an object of type `ActorId`, an
 event and an optional payload.
-Although you have to use `CreateMachine` and `SendEvent` to interact
+Although you have to use `CreateStateMachine` and `SendEvent` to interact
 with a machine from outside a machine, the opposite is straightforward, as it only requires reading
 writing/calling an object from a machine.